idahogray/blog/content/attempting-gtd.rst

 I first read about GTD soon after I started my first job out of school.
 I read the book as well as some websites/blogs.
 This was around 2005 or 2006.
 I tried to make it work but it didn't stick.
-I am not positive what the problem was.
-It might have been that I didn't fully understand it or maybe I failed to find a system that worked the way I did.
+I am not positive what the nm  2  w  w cvtfgmnfnn nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn problem was.
+It might have been that I didn't fully understand it or maybe
+I failed to find a system that worked the way I did.
 There was too much friction.